Buenaventura Lakes, Florida

-Buena Ventura Lakes, more commonly known as BVL, is a census-designated place (CDP) in northern Osceola County, Florida, United States, near Kissimmee.
-Its population was 26,079 at the 2010 census.
+Buenaventura Lakes, more commonly known as BVL, is a census-designated place (CDP) in northern Osceola County, Florida, United States, near Kissimmee.
+As of the 2020 census, Buenaventura Lakes had a population of 30,251.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.

 The community is served by the Osceola Library System.

-Buena Ventura Lakes is very well known as a Puerto Rican and New Yorican neighborhood (Little Puerto Rico or Little New York).
+Buenaventura Lakes is well known as a Puerto Rican and New Yorican neighborhood (Little Puerto Rico or Little New York).

 Geography

-Buena Ventura Lakes is located northeast of Kissimmee, near the interchange of the Osceola Parkway and Florida's Turnpike.
+Buenaventura Lakes is located northeast of Kissimmee, near the interchange of the Osceola Parkway and Florida's Turnpike.
 Its northern side is adjacent to Meadow Woods in Orange County.

 Demographics

+The community first appeared as a census designated place in the 1990 U.S. census under the name Buena Ventura Lakes; and then was incorrectly lised as Yeehaw Junction in the 2000 U.S. Census.
+The community name was restored as Buenaventura Lakes in the 2010 U.S. census.
+A CDP named Yeehaw Junction was created in the 2010 U.S. census.